Evaristo-Paulo/api-training-center/README.md

 ## Authentication

-<p>Although you can have access of some services without authentication, most of the services you need to be autheticated firstly.</p>
+<p>Although you can have access of some services without authentication, most of the services you need to be authenticated firstly.</p>

 - Endpoint: http://localhost::8000/api/auth/login
 - Method: POST